-To link multiple Store View to a Warehouse, go to Inventory Management > Warehouse > General Information > Magento Store View.
+To link multiple Store View to a Warehouse, go to Stock Management > Warehouse > General Information > Magento Store View.
 Here, you can change the store view that links to the warehouse or select multiple store views as needed.

 - Add new Stock Adjustment